 HOS Driver Electronic Logs & Trucking Hours of Service Rules in Canada

-It is no secret that most truck drivers fall into the category of those who must comply with the HOS rules.
-Keeping track of hours and managing a trucking company can feel like a monumental feat at times.
-Companies need the very best software and devices to keep their team afloat and in constant communication throughout the work week.
+With the ELD mandate coming into full effect on January 1, 2023, truck drivers must comply with the new rules and use electronic logging devices. making the switch from paper logs might feel like a monumental feat at times.
+Companies need the very best software and devices to keep their team afloat and compliant.
 A HOS driver needs to be able to rely on the system that the company puts in place.

-Making the commitment to one particular electronic logs program can be a challenge when there are so many on the market.
+Making the commitment to a particular electronic log is an important decision.
 Business managers need something that will be easy to use, simple to implement, and something that will ultimately save them time and money.
-Fortunately, there is one clear winner when it comes to the best ELD for HOS drivers.
+In this article, you will find a guide on how to choose best ELD for HOS drivers.

 HOS247 is an industry leader providing HOS driver electronic logs for trucking.
-It is an excellent program for ensuring that your company avoids any hours of service violations that could prove costly or dangerous.
+It is an excellent program to ensure that your company avoids any hours of service violations that could prove costly or dangerous.
 Drivers find that the software is easy to use and the apps are compatible with their current smartphones.

-In contrast to many of the other leading companies, HOS247 assigns each company a dedicated account manager.
+In contrast to many of the other leading companies, HOS247 prioritizes customer service as a crucial component of our ELD.
 Drivers and company owners alike can call into customer service and reach a familiar voice each and every time.
 As an added bonus, the customer service team is multilingual and can offer assistance in English, Spanish, Russian, or Polish.
 Reliable support is one of the main tenets we pride ourselves on.

 You can feel free to try our services out risk-free.
 Unlike other companies that try to lock businesses into lengthy contracts to ensure money for the future, we don’t believe in contracts.
 In fact, we even offer a hassle-free two-week return with no questions asked.